Topology Optimization

 Tutorial

 The main interface is show in Fig. 1.
 It includes three parts: a iBESO LOGO, a side bar and four optimizers.
-The side bar has multiple useful functions (a detailed introduction can be found ).
+The side bar has multiple useful functions (a detailed introduction can be found here).

 Default Parameters